 Data Republic platform Users can access Data Listings in the Data Republic Catalog or the Closed Catalog using the ‘Find a data set’ button in the left navigation menu.

-Note: Data Listings in the Closed Catalog are only visible to users within an organization that has licensed Senate.
+Note: Data Listings in the Closed Catalog are only visible to users within an organization that has licensed the Data Republic platform.

-Learn more about the types of Catalog in Senate:
+Learn more about the types of Catalog in the Data Republic platform:

 What's in a Data Listing?

 Data Listings contain detailed descriptions of Data Packages, including metadata such as variables and data types in tables.
 It gives users a glimpse into the shape of the data that is included in the Listing; and allows users to request access to the data through a Data Republic Project.
 When browsing a Data Listing, users can read the description to decide if the dataset is right for them.
 This includes noting information such as how the data was collected, data variables, any limitations to the use of the data, and pricing if applicable.

 From the main menu on the left, click 'Find a data set'.

 Data listings in the Data Republic Catalog are displayed by default.

 If your organization has licensed the Data Republic Platform, you can view your organization’s Data Listings by selecting Closed Catalog from the dropdown menu.